 Dresden’s eventful architectural history witnessed another important mark on its timeline with the construction of the Military History Museum located in the city’s northern outskirts.

-Designed by US-based architects Studio Daniel Libeskind, the museum will occupy the existing old German arsenal building and will involve both the building’s refurbishment and a contemporary architectural extension.
+Designed by US-based architects Studio Daniel Libeskind, the museum occupies the existing old German arsenal building and involved both the building’s refurbishment and a contemporary architectural extension.

 Project architect Daniel Libeskind, originally from Poland, designed a wedge-shaped structure made of concrete, steel and glass that literally cuts through the centre of the old Neo-Classical building, rises above it and resembles an arrow pointing to the old city centre.